 History of bilateral relations

 Switzerland recognised Azerbaijan as an independent state on 23 December 1991.
 In October 2005, Azerbaijan opened an embassy in Bern.
-Switzerland opened a cooperation office in Baku in 2001 and since late 2007 has had an embassy in the city which was officially inaugurated in May 2008.
+Switzerland opened a cooperation office in Baku in 2001 and an embassy in late 2007, which was officially inaugurated in May 2008.